|July, 2007||Visit Website|

 |1-877-240-7528 | Contact Us | Why Shop Crohns.net? | Quick Product Links|

 Depression helped by nutritional supplements

 FREE SHIPPINGFree Shipping on all orders over $50

 (Continental US only)

-A study by Canadian investigators, published in the May 2007 Issue of Gut, support a connection between Escherichia coli and inflammatory bowel disease (IBD).
+A study by Canadian investigators, published in the May 2007 Issue of Gut, supports a connection between Escherichia coli - e coli -and Inflammatory Bowel Disease (IBD).

 Dr. Denis O. Krause told Reuters Health that "a number of research groups have associated E. coli with IBD, but the exact mode of action is still unclear."

 "E. coli from IBD tissue have been shown to produce serine protease autotransporters, a class of peptides that degrade the junctions between cells in the intestine.
 Degradation of junctions between cell is something we know happens in IBD."
 Dr. Krause and colleagues at the University of Manitoba, Winnipeg examined biopsy specimens from 13 patients with Crohn's disease, 19 with ulcerative colitis, and 15 controls.

 The team found that the abundance of Enterobacteriaceae e coli was three to four logs higher in tissues of patients with IBD than in control specimens.

 In an accompanying editorial, Dr. Jonathan M. Rhodes of the University of Liverpool, UK notes that the findings are line with those of other studies and that, along with work in dogs, raise the possibility that " we now have a new therapeutic target."